2021 Grammys Postponed Amid Coronavirus Pandemic - E! Online

 Looks like music fans will have to wait a bit longer for the 2021 Grammys.

 On Tuesday, Jan.
-5, it was reported by The New York Times that the prestigious awards show has been postponed due to the ongoing coronavirus pandemic.
+5, The New York Times reported that the prestigious awards show has been postponed due to the ongoing coronavirus pandemic.

-The show which was slated to premiere on Jan.
+The show, which was slated to take place in just a few weeks on Jan.
 31, has now been rescheduled for some time in March.
 Though the set-up for the event was already planned to be much different than previous years—no live audience and only presenters and performers on-site—the pushed back date may result in even more safety protocols.

 The short-list of nominations was released on last November and caused a load of controversy amongst music artists.